i-am-bee/bee-agent-framework/docs/CONTRIBUTING.md

 yarn prepare
 ```

-5.  **Setup environmental variables:** To run E2E Tests, you should set the following variables in your `.env` file in the repository’s root.
+5.  **Setup environmental variables:** To run E2E Tests, you should set the requisite environmental variables in your `.env` file.

 6.  **Follow Conventional Commit Messages:** We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to structure our commit messages.
 This helps maintain a clean and manageable commit history.
 Please use the following format: